 Who Was Whitney Houston?

 Born on August 9, 1963, in Newark, New Jersey, Whitney Houston released her debut album at age 22 and scored three No. 1 singles.
 Whitney (1987) delivered four more No. 1s and earned Houston her first Grammy, with later albums including I'm Your Baby Tonight (1990) and My Love Is Your Love (1998) as well as soundtracks to The Bodyguard (1992) and Waiting to Exhale (1995).
 With her marriage to singer Bobby Brown in 1992 and ensuing drug use, Houston's career got off track.
-She eventually made a comeback with 2009's I Look to You and also co-starred in the the film remake Sparkle.
+She eventually made a comeback with 2009's I Look to You and also co-starred in the musical film Sparkle.
 Houston died from accidental drowning in a hotel on February 11, 2012.

 Whitney Houston died at the age of 48 on February 11, 2012, in Los Angeles at a Beverly Hilton hotel where a Grammy party was being held by Clive Davis.
 Houston had been seen out in the days before her death, including at one of the pre-Grammy parties.
 According to a report released by the Los Angeles County coroner's office on March 22, 2012, the official cause of her death was accidental drowning.
 The effects of heart disease and cocaine found in her system were contributing factors as well.
 With her passing, the music world lost one of its most legendary stars.
 Davis once said that Houston "is in the great tradition of great, great singers, whether it's Lena Horne or Ella Fitzgerald or Sarah Vaughan or Gladys Knight."